Sheriff’s Office: Deputy fatally shoots man who fired shots

 According to the statement, deputies responded Friday night after the man fired several shots toward the home and learned he was hiding in a shed on the property while still armed with a pistol.

-The man refused to cooperate, threatened to kill deputies and commit ‘suicide by cop” before he fired several additional shots toward deputies, the statement said.
+The man refused to cooperate, threatened to kill deputies and commit “suicide by cop” before he fired several additional shots toward deputies, the statement said.

 A deputy later shot the man when he opened fire again, the statement said.